NIT-Administrative-Systems/AS-CloudDocs/github/policies.md

 Don't panic.
 We just need to fix it.
 :::

 First: until you have pushed a commit to GitHub, no incident has occurred, because the secret hasn't left your computer yet.
-You can amend the commit to remove secret.
+You can amend the commit to remove the secret.

 If you find a secret in the repository or push one yourself, notify the relevant lead/manager -- usually your own.
 Inform them what the secret is for, what it can access, and who it has been exposed to.